Azure/azure-sdk-for-c/sdk/docs/iot/README.md

   az_iot_hub_client_properties_init(&props, property_span, 0);
   //Append properties
   az_iot_hub_client_properties_append(&props, AZ_SPAN_FROM_STR("key"), AZ_SPAN_FROM_STR("value"));
-  //At this point, you are able to pass the `props` to other API's with property parameters.
+  //At this point, you are able to pass the `props` to other APIs with property parameters.
 }
 ```